PHC Reforms: World Bank-assisted HOPE-GOV Programme Partners BHCPF to Strengthen Coordination

 “This is something we usually do for all our implementing agencies.
 It means the people that we are responsible for in terms of the Disbursement-Linked Indicators (DLIs) and the Disbursement-Linked Results (DLRs).

+a statement issued by the Communications Officer, HOPE-GOV Program, Joe Mutah quoted him as saying.

-Hassan added that the first coordination meeting with State HOPE-GOV Focal Persons will hold Monday in order to bolster the implementation of the programme, and alignment across participating states.
+Hassan added that first coordination meeting with State HOPE-GOV Focal Persons will hold today (Monday) in order to bolster the implementation of the programme, and alignment across participating states.

-The programme, he explained, is currently evaluating the engagement of independent verification agents to assess the performance of implementing agencies for the first year of reform implementation, towards disbursement of incentives.
+The Program, he explained, is currently evaluating the engagement of independent verification agents to assess the performance of implementing agencies for the first year of reform implementation, towards disbursement of incentives.

-In his presentation on the occasion, the HOPE-GOV Programme Officer, Mr. Jamil Abdallah, said the programme is a $500 million package that would be disbursed to the implementing agencies upon achieving the Disbursement-Linked results.
+In his presentation on the occasion, the HOPE-GOV Program Officer, Mr. Jamil Abdallah, said the Program is a $500 million package that would be disbursed to the implementing agencies upon achieving the Disbursement-Linked results.

-“For the HOPE-Governance, as we are all aware, it’s a Programme for Results (PforR), where $500 million is actually earmarked for the programme whereby $480 million is for the PforR that is going to implementing agencies and states, and the remaining $20 million is for Investment Project Financing, which is going to be used for programme coordination, fiduciary management, capacity building, which is the technical assistance as well as verification of results and monitoring and evaluation,” he said.
+“For the HOPE-Governance, as we are all aware, it’s a Program for Results (PforR), where $500 million is actually earmarked for the Program whereby $480 million is for the PforR that is going to implementing agencies and states, and the remaining $20 million is for Investment Project Financing, which is going to be used for program coordination, fiduciary management, capacity building, which is the technical assistance as well as verification of results and Monitoring and Evaluation,” he said.

-Abdallah itemised the result areas to qualify for the disbursement as: Increased availability and effectiveness of financing for basic education and primary healthcare service delivery; enhanced transparency and accountability for basic education and primary healthcare financing and improved recruitment, deployment and performance management of basic education teachers and primary health care workers by federal, state and local governments.
+Abdallah itemised the results areas to qualify for the disbursement as: Increased availability and effectiveness of financing for basic education and primary healthcare service delivery; enhanced transparency and accountability for basic education and primary healthcare financing and improved recruitment, deployment, and performance management of basic education teachers and primary health care workers by federal, state and local governments.

-He stated that all 36 states of the federation and the Federal Capital Territory (FCT) have signed on to participate in the programme.
+He stated that all 36 states of the federation and the Federal Capital Territory have signed on to participate in the Program.

-In her remarks, the Acting Secretary of the BHCPF secretariat, Dr. Aishatu Abubakar Bajoga, pledged to work together with the HOPE-GOV Programme to achieve the objectives set out for them.
+In her remarks, the Acting Secretary of the BHCPF) secretariat, Dr. Aishatu Abubakar Bajoga, pledged to work together with the HOPE-GOV Program to achieve the objectives set out for them.

 A major highlight of the visit was an interactive session between members of the HOPE-GOV National Project Coordinating Unit (NPCU) and the BHCPF, led by its outgoing Secretary, Dr. Ogbe Oritseweyimi, aimed at comparing notes on strategies for achieving the Fund’s DLIs.